emberjs/rfcs/text/0680-implicit-injection-deprecation.md

 ### 1. Deprecate implicit injection on target object

 Simply deprecating `owner.inject` is not sufficient because it is very difficult to detect if you are relying on implicit injection.
 As a result, the first step will be issuing a deprecation on the target factory object that is receiving a property.
 This will surface the deprecation on user's owned objects including transitively through addons like `ember-data`.
 This can be accomplished by installing a native getter and setter on the target.

-Whenever the property is accessed, we will check if the property is explicitly injected.
+The _first time_ the property is accessed, either through getting or setting it, we will check if the property is explicitly injected.
 If it isn't, we will issue a deprecation in DEBUG builds with an until, id and url value to read more about this deprecation.
 In production, we will not issue this deprecation and will continue assigning the property.
 This deprecation will go `until: 4.0.0`.

 To avoid this deprecation, you will need to explicitly add the injected property to the target object.
 As an example, you can add `@service store` to your route or controller to avert this deprecation resulting from `@ember/data`'s use of `owner.inject`.
 Users and addons can remove implicit injections as well.